-The increase of \$15.9 million in accounts receivable in fiscal year 2018 is mainly because Collections decreased during 2018, especially collections from Members institutions, which as a result of the financial difficulties experienced by them during the year, decreased by approximately \$20 million.
-The decrease in the contractual adjustment from Private Insurance during the year is mainly attributable to new service contract negotiations entered during the year.
+The increase of \$12.1 million in accounts receivable in fiscal year 2019 is mainly because collections increased during 2019, especially collections from Member's institutions.
+The decrease during the year in the contractual adjustment amount from Private Insurance is mainly attributable to new service contract negotiations entered during the year.